Real-Skill/sql-tasks/README.md

 ### Install dependencies

 ```
-yarn install
+npm install
 ```

 ### Database connection

-You are required to provide valid connection to working PostgreSQL instance.
-This scaffolding is tested on PostgreSQL 9.4, however it should work on other database server version.
+You are required to provide a valid connection to working PostgreSQL instance.
+This scaffolding is tested on PostgreSQL 9.4, however, it should work on other database server versions.
-If you have just installed fresh version of PostgreSQL server don't forget to enable listening, setting `listen_address = 'localhost'` in PostgreSQL configuration file (on most *nix system it's located at `/etc/postgresql/9.4/main/postgresql.conf`).
+If you have just installed a fresh version of PostgreSQL server don't forget to enable listening by setting `listen_address = 'localhost'` in PostgreSQL configuration file (on most *nix system it's located at `/etc/postgresql/9.4/main/postgresql.conf`).
 You may also have to adjust Host Based Authentication Policy that is described in `pg_hba.conf` file (recommended authentication method is MD5).